top of page

 Portrait of Louise de la Béraudière du Rouhet

 Bone stamp arms of count.
+Family of the Counts Rangone di Modena.
+Conti Rangoni.

-This is very beautiful stamp belonged to Raymond Alexandre Durant de Mareuil (1818–1887), who Married Charlotte Alexandrine Dannery.
+This is very beautiful sealing stamp belonged to Raymond Alexandre Durant de Mareuil (1818–1887), who Married Charlotte Alexandrine Dannery.
 Raymond was the youngest son of Joseph Alexandre, and his second wife, Christine Caroline von Schott.
 While Raymond's father was a French career diplomat, who served as Ambassador to the United States from 1824 to 1830, he himself did not hold a major political office like his father or older brother (Jean-Joseph).
 The family were barons of Mareuil, but Joseph became Count of Mareuil in 1846.
 Raymond's wife, Charlotte Alexandrine Dannery (1834–1886), was the daughter of Jean Germain Samuel Adams Dannery (1795–1837), a French diplomat who served as consul general in Boston.
 Her grandmother, Julie Madeleine Sophie Forget (1762–1846), known as the Baronne Dannery, served as the governess for the Spanish princesses Zénaïde and Charlotte, daughters of King Joseph Bonaparte, and later became the superintendent of the Maison d'éducation de la Légion d'honneur in Saint-Denis.

 Dannery arms.